oktaytuncay/Kubernetes/kubernetes.md

   name: nginx-configuration
 ```

-The ConfigMap need to have any entries at this point, for this definition to be valid, the `args` section of the previous definition file must be as follows.
+The ConfigMap needs to have any entries at this point, for this definition to be valid, the `args` section of the previous definition file must be as follows.

 1. Deployment Configuration File Additional v1